drrob1/src/README.md

 31. freq -- letter counting and sorting, for use in wordle
 32. goclick, gofshowtime -- for work to keep a window active
 33. hideme -- for work, intended for the Aidoc demon.
+34. launchv, lvr -- used to start vlc with a random list of files on its command line.
+35. copylist, dellist -- create a list on which copy or del is executed.
+36. copyc, copyc2 -- use same list concept to use concurrency in the copying of selected files.
+37. copying -- same basic concept but implemented differently.
+Command line params are list of output destinations.
+Needs flags to specify inputs.

 All the other files were either used in testing or are support files for the above programs.